Being a leader isn’t easy: on grit, resilience, and risking failure to succeed.

 Christine puts it this way: “There’s a very big difference between failing and being a failure”.
 Failing is not the opposite of success.
 Failing is a part of success.
 You can’t enjoy the latter without sometimes experiencing the former.
 When it comes to leadership, the theory of growth mindset and Christine’s advice align.
 Take a chance and step up, even if you’re scared.
 Do it anyway.
 Remember, “leaders weren’t born for easy; they were born for great.”

-In the summer of 2019 our students will have a rare opportunity to see Christine Simmons’ leadership in action when we meet her team and get a behind-the-scenes look at what makes an effective team.
+In the summer of 2019 our students will have a rare opportunity to meet Christine Simmons and hear from her directly what has helped her develop into the leader she is today.
 Check out more of her interview on women in leadership, community and what students can do today to prepare for their roles in leadership.

 By Corie Bales